SV-Seeker/Mor-Go-Thruster/README.md

 The two parts can be assembled with a nut and a bolt, 1/4"-28 x 1" long, and optionally with glue.

 It has a concave base to provide for stable mounting onto the 4" OD aluminum tube that the Seeker ROV uses.

+There is also an experimental propeller design, intended to work with the Godø clamp hub design "printprop20".
+That file is currently available in the SV Seeker group on facebook.
+If you need clockwise and counterclockwise propellers, you can mirror the STL file to switch the rotation direction.